LaReiter/LaReiter.github.io/_posts/2021-11-14-playful-life.md

 * You are **not** the game (character)
 * You **know** that if you push on, the game will reward you

-If we could change our metaconginitive beliefs, to be more "game like", we just might have a recipe to live life in the playful manner that we all we want.
+If we could change our metaconginitive beliefs, to be more "game like", we just might have a recipe to live life in the playful manner that we all want.

 ## Embedded content